Édouard Muller (businessman): Early business career

 Muller started his outside employment career with the bank Credit Leman at age 16 as an apprentice.
 He was fired in three days because he played a trick on a friend.
 Or so he thought.
-He locked the door at lunch time expecting his friend to look through the old large keyhole of the door to see what he could to explain why the door was locked.
+He locked the door at lunchtime expecting his friend to look through the old large keyhole of the door to see what he could to explain why the door was locked.
 When Edouard squirted water through the hole after the rattling when the next person came to enter, he squished that water into the manager's eye.
 He was excused for his youthful indiscretion and remained there for two years.

 Nestlé

-Muller was given an introduction to start employment at Nestle Anglo-Swiss Condensed Milk Company when Emil-Louis Roussy used his influence to help the 18-year-old.
-Edouard became the corresponding secretary for Mr. Alfred Liotard, who together with Mr. Louis Aguet headed Nestle's overseas business starting October 1, 1903.
+Muller was given an introduction to start employment at Nestlé when Emil-Louis Roussy used his influence to help the 18-year-old.
+Edouard became the corresponding secretary for Alfred Liotard, who together with Louis Aguet headed Nestle's overseas business starting October 1, 1903.
 Edouard was multi-lingual at this time.
 He spoke German, French and English.
 He enjoyed the hectic pace of work after the mail arrived by boat monthly.
 Edouard became friends with Ariste Lehmann, another Swiss in England and they saved and ventured to Paris to enjoy its cultures that differed from those in London.
 He did not enjoy the gray and damp London weather and longed for the warmer lakeside climate he grew up in.

 Edouard's first manager's position was in the Chocolate Export Department.
 In 1908 he was made manager of the South American Department.
-He was later made manager of the Near East Agencies covering the Balkans, Greece, Turkey, Syria, Palestine and Mesopotamia.
+He was later made manager of the Near East Agencies covering the Balkans, Greece, Turkey, Syria, Palestine, and Mesopotamia.
 The headquarters to one of the countries was in Constantinople, now Istanbul.
-Mr. Liotard suggested Edouard move to Constantinople which was happily accepted by Edouard and his family.
-Arriving in Istanbul in 1911 at the age of twenty-six he conceived the idea of promoting chocolate sales among women by including movie-coupons in the wrappers.
+Liotard suggested Edouard move to Constantinople which was happily accepted by Edouard and his family.
+Arriving there in 1911 at the age of twenty-six he conceived the idea of promoting chocolate sales among women by including movie-coupons in the wrappers.

-Unfortunately, the war between the Turks and the Bulgarians soon forced a move for Edouard and family to Athens, where they lived at the Hotel de Grand Bretagne and then at a rented home in Kephica.
+The war between the Turks and the Bulgarians soon forced a move for Edouard and his family to Athens, where they lived at the Hotel de Grand Bretagne and then at a rented home in Kephica.